 Reducing the Risk of SIDS in Child Care Speaker's Kit

 The Reducing the Risk of SIDS in Child Care Speaker's Kit is a training tool that can be used by health professionals, public health educators, child care providers, or just about anyone to educate their community about sudden infant death syndrome in child care.
 Print out your own copy of the PowerPoint presentation and speaker's notes for this kit.
 Download is free and copies may be made for educational purposes.

 Managing Chronic Health Needs in Child Care and Schools: A Quick Reference Guide

-Presented in an easy-to-use format, this 'must-have' guide includes:
+Presented in an easy-to-use format, this quick reference guide provides:

 - Quick reference fact sheets on more than 50 common infectious diseases and symptoms that occur in children in group settings